 International Drive (Bays & Bears)

-Due to DNR’s ownership to the centerline of International Drive, DNR and Horry County entered a contract to convey a right-of-way for the proposed road in 2010.
+Due to the SC Department of Natural Resources' ("DNR") ownership to the centerline of International Drive, DNR and Horry County entered a contract to convey a right-of-way for the proposed road in 2010.
 In that agreement Horry County acknowledges that “improving the Road will create a dangerous threat of harm to animals traversing the area, as well as a threat of harm to the traveling public due to collisions with animals" and that both Horry County and DNR "are especially concerned over the likelihood of collisions between motorists and black bears (Ursus americanus).”

 As a result of these threats and concerns, Horry County agreed to construct three passageways with fencing for animals to pass under International Drive as part of its obligation under the contract.
 Unfortunately for the bears and the motorists that will hit them once the 4-lane road as currently proposed is paved,Horry County succeeded in having the contract amended in 2013 eliminating the underpasses and fencing in exchange for a payment to DNR in the agreed upon amount of $122,210.00.